North Branch Eagle Creek (Middle Branch Eagle Creek tributary)

 North Branch Eagle Creek is a 7.20 mi long first-order tributary to Middle Branch Eagle Creek in Holt County, Nebraska.

+Course

 North Branch Eagle Creek rises on the Middle Branch Eagle Creek divide 1 mile east-northeast of School No. 102 in Holt County and then flows east to join Middle Branch Eagle Creek forming about 2 mile south of School No. 33.

 Watershed

 North Branch Eagle Creek drains 17.56 sqmi of area, receives about 24.7 in/year of precipitation, and is about 0.72% forested.